techbotgoku/imaginapi/readme.md

-# IMAGIN REST API created by Gokul For Hedgehog Lab
+# IMAGIN REST API created by Gokul Naidu For Hedgehog Lab

 ### description : This is an API I created for a task given by hedgehog lab, I took a lot of concepts from instagram to do this API.